List of all U-boats

 30 Oct 1941

-After torpedoing the large American tanker Salinas the boat was hunted for 9 hours by escorts from convoy ON-28.
-The boat was seriously damaged.
+After torpedoing the large American tanker Salinas the boat was hunted for nine hours by escorts from convoy ON 28 and suffered severe damage.
 (Sources: Blair, vol 1, page 374)

 27 Jul 1942

-At 15.30 hours, the outbound boat was strafed and bombed by a Wellington aircraft (311 Sqn RAF/A) in the Bay of Biscay, killing the I WO Oberleutnant zur See Günter Wißmann and wounding the commander.
-The boat had only left Lorient two days earlier and was forced to return to base.
+15.30 hrs, Bay of Biscay, outbound: strafing and bombing by a Wellington (311 Sqn RAF/A) killed the I WO, Oberleutnant zur See Günter Wißmann and wounded the commander.
+The boat had only left Lorient two days earlier and was forced to return to base by severe damage.

 1 Aug 1943